Loop-induced direct detection signatures from CP-violating scalar mediators: Phenomenological implication

 \subsection{General CP phases}

-We first consider in figure~\ref{fig:general} the most general case, in which $\phi_\chi$ and $\phi_\text{SM}$ can take arbitrary values between 0 (corresponding to purely scalar couplings) and $\pi/2$ (corresponding to purely pseudoscalar couplings).
+We first visualize the general aspects of our model by considering in figure~\ref{fig:general} the most general case, in which $\phi_\chi$ and $\phi_\text{SM}$ can take arbitrary values between 0 (corresponding to purely scalar couplings) and $\pi/2$ (corresponding to purely pseudoscalar couplings).
 For the purpose of this figure we have fixed $g_\text{SM} = g_\chi = 1$ and $\lambda_{ah} = 0$ and consider two different combinations of $m_\chi$ and $m_a$ in the two panels.
+Note that we assume that the correct relic density is reproduced at each point in both plots without invoking a specific mechanism.
 The blue shading indicates the parameter region excluded by XENON1T, while the dashed green line provides an estimate for the reach of LZ.
 The black dotted lines indicate the ratio of the total number of predicted events in LZ to the number of events predicted at tree-level.

 For $\phi_\chi$, $\phi_\text{SM} \ll \pi/2$ the tree-level exchange of $a$ dominates the spin-independent coefficient $\mathcal{C}^{\text{SI}}_{\text{eff},N}$ from eq.~(\ref{eq:LeffchiN}) and therefore also the whole scattering process.
 In such a scenario current direct detection bounds rule out a large part of the parameter space and constrain $g_\text{SM}$ to be very small~\cite{Kaplinghat:2013yxa,Kahlhoefer:2017umn}.
 As the two phases approach $\pi/2$, tree-level scattering becomes more and more suppressed, leading to a reduced sensitivity of direct detection experiments and a greater importance of loop effects.